 - Recovery Support Workshops

-Depending on client’s history and severity of conditions, they may also qualify for one or more of our specific treatment programs.
-The Florida House Experience is distinct in that we offer specialized treatment tracks and programs for those with special needs in order to better serve addicts from all paths of life.
+Depending on client’s history and severity of conditions, they may qualify for one or more of our specialized treatment programs.
+The Florida House Experience is distinct in that we offer, which includes a variety of specialized treatment tracks and programs for those with special needs in order to better serve addicts from all walks of life.

 Eye Movement Desensitization and Reprocessing (EMDR) therapy is used primarily to treat trauma related to addiction rehabilitation and reduces symptoms of emotional distress, which can play a huge role in addiction.
-EMDR works to help clients activate their natural healing process of the brain and to address situations that have been ignored for too long.
+EMDR works to help patients activate their brains natural healing process and to address situations that have been ignored for too long.

-DBT is a cognitive-behavioral therapy that was originally developed to treat borderline personality disorder, and since then has been used to treat a wide variety of mental and mood disorders, including addiction.
-DBT focuses on social factors in a person’s life and the individual’s thoughts and behaviors.
+DBT is a cognitive-behavioral therapy that was originally developed to treat borderline personality disorder, and has since been used to treat a wide variety of mental and mood disorders, including addiction.
+DBT focuses on social factors in a person’s life and an individual’s thoughts and behaviors.

 Trauma resolution therapy and addiction treatment go hand-in-hand because addiction is often the result of traumatic experience or multiple traumatic events.
-Trauma can happen as a result of something that happened in childhood or a single event and is widely recognized to be a huge contributing factor to addiction.
-At The Florida House Experience, we treat each client on a case-by-case business and individual treatment plans are created for each person who comes through our doors, especially those dealing with trauma.
+Trauma can happen as a result of something that occurred during childhood and is widely recognized to be a huge contributing factor to addiction.
+At the Florida House Experience, we treat each patient on a case-by-case basis and individual treatment plans are created for each person who comes through our doors, especially those dealing with trauma.

-Neurofeedback is a type of Biofeedback, which is a method of monitoring normally automatic body functions like temperature, pulse, blood pressure, brain waves, and eye movement, with the goal of actually training the client to manage them.
-Clients can essentially learn how to regulate their body to help them control emotional distress.
+Neurofeedback is a type of Biofeedback, which is a method of monitoring normally automatic body functions like temperature, pulse, blood pressure, brain waves, and eye movement.
+With The Florida House Experience’s Neurofeedback program, patients can essentially learn how to regulate their body to help them control emotional distress.
 Neurofeedback provides information and insight into how a person’s brain works.